 Marchand’s bio of McLuhan is excellent.
 But on this point, the question of just how provincial Manitoba and its university English department were during McLuhan’s years there (1929-1934), he is mistaken.
 On this page from The Manitoban, the UM student newspaper, from March 16, 1934, McLuhan’s 2-column article, ‘An Interview with Dr Johnson’, is on the left.
 But on the right is another 2-column article by F.H.D Pickersgill on — T.S.
 Eliot.

 Frank Pickersgill (1915–1944) was born in Winnipeg and attended the same high school as McLuhan, Kelvin.
-He majored in English at UM, like McLuhan, and the two are reported in the bio of Pickersgill to have taken classes together.1 Pickersgill’s short life ended in execution in Buchenwald in 1944 — with several other Canadians he had served with the French resistance during the German occupation.
+He majored in English at UM, like McLuhan, and the two are reported in the bio of Pickersgill to have taken classes together.1 Pickersgill’s short life ended in execution in Buchenwald in 1944.
+With several other Canadians he had served with the French resistance during the German occupation and had been arrested.
 In a remarkable illustration of second sight, Pickersgill’s Eliot article describes the weapons we have against the sort of “limitation” (as he says) portrayed in The Waste Land:

 First we must be able to give up all to a cause — without any other stimulus but a generous impulse.